 Filers require the following entitlement privileges to access and submit Form U4:

 - Form Filing: This entitlement controls access to the uniform forms used to submit registration-related information about firms, their branches and associated individuals.

 - Form U4: Filers require this privilege to initiate, retrieve and submit a pending Form U4 filing.
 It also controls access to historical Form U4 filings through the filing history in CRD.
 However, users can also access this information through an individual’s CRD record if they have the appropriate entitlements.

-Registered industry professionals will only be able to access a draft Form U4 filing if the firm enables “Allow Rep Edits” within a draft Form U4.
+Registered industry professionals will only be able to access and update a draft Form U4 filing in FinPro if the firm enables “Allow Rep Edits” within a draft Form U4.
 Access to this feature is not controlled through system entitlements or Firm Settings.
 Additionally, the E-Signature feature must be enabled in the Firm Settings section of FINRA Gateway.
 See the Firm Settings Guide for more information.

 Registered individuals are under a continuing obligation to update changes to information required by Form U4 within a specified amount of time by filing an appropriate amendment, as prescribed in Article V, Section 2 of the FINRA By-Laws.